1unja/Churn-Analysis/README.md

 ### 5.2 Products Number Analysis

-This factor contains categorical numbers(from 1 to 4) represented amount of products for each customer.
-Chi-square test of independence showed a statistically very significant difference between categories.
-Analysis showed continuous growth of the percentage of churned customers with growth of 0.2771:
+This factor contains discrete categorical variable with values from 0 to 3 represented amount of products for each customer.
+Chi-square test of independence showed a statistically significant difference between categories.
+The analysis showed a strong increase in the proportion of churned customers as the number of products increased:

--  7.58 for 0 products
--  27.71 for 1 product
--  82.71 for 2 products
+- 0 products: 7.58% (348 out of 4,590 customers)
+- 1 product: 27.71% (1,409 out of 5,084 customers)
+- 2 products: 82.71% (220 out of 266 customers)
+- 3 products: 100.00% (60 out of 60 customers)
--  100.00 for 3 products
+-
 <img width="350" height="250" alt="Screenshot 2026-09-13 at 18 01 34" src="https://github.com/user-attachments/assets/c1552ca1-471a-4a5a-a3d5-b8b15ecc75bf" />

+&nbsp;

+The results suggest a strong association between number of products and churn.
+The proportion of churned customers increases as the amount of products increases.
+Customers with 2 and 3 products had a particularly high rates.